gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 # Set-AIPFileLabel

 ## SYNOPSIS
-Sets a file label, and sets the RMS protection according to the policy
+Sets a file label, and sets the protection according to the policy

 ## SYNTAX